martinohmann/weather-landscape/README.md

 hands dirty with esp32, but couldn't come up with a nice project to make use of it.
 So this was a perfect opportunity!

+## Additional features over the original

+Apart from the features mentioned in the README of [`weather_landscape`][weather_landscape], this implementation also includes:

+- **Fog**: On a foggy day you will see wavelike lines below the clouds.
+The more lines there are, the heavier the fog.
+- **Sleet**: Apart from rain and snow, sleet is also shown as a mixture of rain drops and snow flakes.
+- **Night mode**: At night time the colors are inverted (white scenery on black background).

 ## Setup

 ### `server` Setup